trained as a primary school teacher at Froebel

 well as my passion for diversity and equality issues, I have a real interest in child development and

 keep up to date with research in this area.
-Until recently I worked part-time as a 1:1 teaching assistant for a child with additional needs; this provided me with further valuable first-hand experience.
+When I was launching my freelance career I worked part-time as a 1:1 teaching assistant for a child with additional needs; this provided me with further valuable first-hand experience.

 Training and Conferences Attended